-All documents related to iA Financial Corporation's financial results are available on the iA Financial Group website at ia.ca, under About iA, in the Investor Relations/Financial Reports section.
-More information about the Company can be found on the SEDAR website at sedar.com, as well as in the annual information forms for iA Financial Corporation and for iA Insurance, which can be found on the iA Financial Group website or the SEDAR website.
+All documents related to iA Insurance's financial results are available on the iA Financial Group website at ia.ca, under About iA, in the Investor Relations/Financial Reports section.
+More information about the Company can be found on the SEDAR website at sedar.com, as well as in the Company's Annual Information Form, which can be found on the iA Financial Group website or the SEDAR website.